"A stitch in time saves nine" - relearning old lessons.

 What is Watchful-Waiting?

-Evidence of the benefits of Watchful-Waiting
+More evidence of the dubious benefits of Watchful-Waiting

-A recent article in Annuals of Surgery (September 2013 - Volume 258 - Issue 3 - p 508–515) describes a long-term trial of men with Inguinal Hernias.
-Of the 254 men who consented to a period of watchful waiting just 32% had requested surgery in the follow-up period of 7 years (younger men fared better than older men at managing their hernias).
+A recent article in Annals of Surgery (September 2013 - Volume 258 - Issue 3 - p 508–515) describes a long-term trial of men with Inguinal Hernias.
+Of the 254 men who consented to a period of watchful waiting, just 32% had requested surgery in the follow-up period of 7 years (younger men fared better than older men at managing their hernias).
 This is despite the small risks of complications from strangulated hernias and peritonitis which often encourage patients to elect for surgery.

 The conclusion drawn from the study was :

-"Men who present to their physicians because of an inguinal hernia even when minimally symptomatic should be counseled that although watchful-waiting (WW) is a reasonable and safe strategy, symptoms will likely progress and an operation will be needed eventually"
+"Men who present to their physicians because of an inguinal hernia even when minimally symptomatic should be counselled that although watchful-waiting (WW) is a reasonable and safe strategy, symptoms will likely progress and an operation will be needed eventually"

 (Our emphasis in bold).

 Another independent study in the same Annals of Surgery medical journal from 2018 also shows the benefits of early surgery.
 It concluded:

 "Some 528 men were included and followed for 24 months; 99/262 men in the watchful waiting group had a hernia repair.

 Overall pain/discomfort score was lower in the early repair group: mean score 0.35 versus 0.58 in the watchful waiting group" 5